KEY FIGURES 2015

 |BSH Hisni aparati||42,450|

 Foreign investors wishing to locate in Slovenia to sell their products and services both locally and across the Western Balkans will not have to waste time and money on the nuances of localisation.
 Local staff can give an insider's perspective of the way the businesspeople in the region think and companies make decisions based on the decades of co-shaping the geopolitical architecture of the region.
 Slovenia’s economic performance continues to build on the positive momentum of its leadership in business and technology best seen in robust export figures.

-A strong export performance of the Slovenian electrical and electronics industry with nearly 73% of revenues earned in foreign markets dented by volatility in economic performance of its trade partners.
-Home-grown companies such as Gorenje, Kolektor, Iskra, Hidria and many others displayed great resilience of their brands through the crisis and the companies in foreign or mixed ownership followed suit as illustrated by value-added per employee.
-Gorenje Group, household appliance maker, outperformed Revoz, car assembly plant, and became the biggest Slovenian exporter in 2011.
+A strong export performance of the Slovenian electrical and electronics industry with 76% of revenues earned in foreign markets dented by volatility in economic performance of its trade partners.
+Home-grown companies such as Gorenje, Kolektor, Iskra, Hidria, Elektroncek and many others displayed great resilience of their brands through the crisis and the companies in foreign or mixed ownership followed suit as illustrated by value-added per employee.
+Gorenje Group, household appliance maker, is holding its position as second biggest Slovenian exporter also in 2014.

 Electrical and electronic equipment for the automotive industry, commutators for electric motors, electric motors, electronic components for household appliances, vehicle lighting, thermal management, explosion-protected electrical devices and wireless designs are among the products developed and manufactured in Slovenia.

 The Slovenian electrical and electronics companies have a strong presence in Europe’s east and southeast markets thanks to substantial outward investments.
 In addition, there is an ever-increasing number of international companies with regional head offices in Slovenia attracted by easy access to quality staff, supplier chains, research institutes and a range of supports to foreign investors and export-oriented companies.